 Your vacation is the perfect time to find the perfect accessory, art, or fashion.
-The island of Providenciales is home to many jewellers and boutique goods shops, which carry famous international brands such as Rolex, Breitling, Chanel, Citizen, Gucci, and TAG Heuer.
+The island of Providenciales is home to many jewelers and boutique goods shops, which carry famous international brands such as Rolex, Breitling, Chanel, Citizen, Gucci, and TAG Heuer.

 The selection of luxury goods isn’t simply limited to jewelry.
-Stores carry a wide array of perfumes, spa and skin care products, locally-made organic soaps, and Turks and Caicos salt products.
+Stores carry a wide array of perfumes, spa, and skin care products, locally made organic soaps, and Turks and Caicos salt products.

 Duty-free shopping is available on Providenciales and at the airport.

 Many countries levy significant customs duty fees on luxury items including alcohol and spirits, jewelry, perfume, leather goods, and tobacco products.
-Duty-free shopping allows for visitors to purchase items while on vacation from certain shops which sell goods intended to be exported.
+Duty-free shopping allows visitors to purchase items while on vacation from certain shops which sell goods intended to be exported.
 These goods are only available to those departing the Turks and Caicos, and are priced lower because import duty fees do not have to be paid by the local shops when bringing the goods into the country.
-In combination with the customs policies of the visitor’s home country, which typically allows for returning residents to bring in a certain amount of items without incurring duty, you’re able to buy take the goods back home at great prices.
+In combination with the customs policies of the visitor’s home country, which typically allows for returning residents to bring in a certain amount of items without incurring duty, you’re able to take the goods back home at great prices.

 Turks and Caicos Jewelry

-Over the last decade, the collection of locally-made jewelry has greatly expanded.
+Over the last decade, the collection of locally made jewelry has greatly expanded.

-Conch pearls is the closest thing the Turks and Caicos has to having a national gemstone.
+Conch pearls are the closest thing the Turks and Caicos has to having a national gemstone.
 These rare and unusual pearls are created in much the same way as the better-known variety from bivalve oysters, but can be found in beautiful shades of pink, peach, and even yellow.
 It’s possible to find jewelry in the Turks and Caicos that is crafted around this treasure, with both international and locally made examples.

-Atelys Adrian is famous in the country for her silver jewelry that incorporates the blue shaded Larimar mineral from the Dominican Republic, sea glass, and personalized designs with stamped inscriptions.
-There are rings, bracelets, necklaces and more to choose from.
+Atelys Adrian is famous in the country for her silver jewelry that incorporates the blue-shaded Larimar mineral from the Dominican Republic, sea glass, and personalized designs with stamped inscriptions.
+There are rings, bracelets, necklaces, and more to choose from.